saadeghi/daisyui/README.md

 </summary>

 > **DaisyUI** provides basic/unstyled component classes that you can use for almost all design systems.
 You will need different `.btn` sizes for every project so you can have a basic style that predefined `.xs`, `.sm`, `.lg` sizes for your `.btn` but it has no color or additianal styles.
-> **DaisyUI** also has an optional `styled` version that is useful if you don't want to fully design your components but you want to use custom colors.
+> **DaisyUI** also has an optional `styled` version that is useful if you don't want to fully design your components but you want to use custom color themes.
 > **DaisyUI** is based on tailwind so you can customize everything with utility classes and [purge ↗︎](https://tailwindcss.com/docs/optimizing-for-production#purge-css-options) all unused class names.

 </details>